vish-777/academic-kickstart/content/Interest/boston.md

 +++
-title = "BOSTON DYNAMICS’ ROBOTS ARE PREPARING TO LEAVE THE LAB — IS THE WORLD READY?”" subtitle = ""
+title = "BOSTON DYNAMICS ROBOTS ARE PREPARING TO LEAVE THE LAB IS THE WORLD READY?" subtitle = ""

 date = 2018-11-08T00:00:00